tripnv/march-madness/notes.md

 * How do we incorporate competition experience?
 Maybe, how far did they get last year, given their competition seed?
 * Matchup record: if two teams have played in the regular season: extract their records
 * Altitude difference between cities?
-* opponent from the same conference?
+* Opponent from the same conference?

 - The regular season record might be more relevant in this case
+- last year rank? regular season and post-season

 #### What do we know about March Madness?

 * Since it is a bracket style competition, not necessarily the better team progresses (one game and you're out)
 * Yet, some "franchises" are more successful than others (e.g. Coach K)
 * The player pool completely changes every 3-4 years
+* For a star athlete 2 seasons are compulsory in the NCAA

 #### What do we know about basketball, in general?